-Link Margin (also known as Fade Margin) is the difference between the received signal power and the minimum signal level required for the receiver to demodulate a signal.
+Link Margin (also known as Fade Margin) is the difference between the received RF signal power and the minimum signal level required for the receiver to demodulate a signal.

 The received signal power (PRx) can be estimated from the Link Budget analysis.